 Term Explanation ableism Attitudes and behaviours society uses that privilege non-disabled people.
 This includes when negative assumptions are made about the skills, capacities and interests of disabled people, and when their lived experiences are denied. disablism Conscious, direct discrimination against people who are disabled, based on their disability.
 Inquiry period The time period of the Inquiry's investigation: 1 January 1950 to 31 December 1999. mental distress A mental or emotional state that causes disruption to daily life and that can vary in length of time and intensity.
 People experiencing mental distress includes those who are seriously upset, people who are reacting normally to a stressful situation, and people with mental illness (whether medically diagnosed or not).
 MVPFAFF+ Diverse sexualities, gender expressions and roles across Pacific cultures.
-It stands for māhū, vakasalewalewa, palopa, fa'afafine, akava'ine, fakaleiti (leiti), fakafifine. pastoral care In this report pastoral care includes providing spiritual, social, emotional and material support or guidance for individuals or communities.
-It can also include visiting, counselling, religious counsel (including bible studies or other faith activities), or otherwise helping people in the Church community.
-An individual in a pastoral care relationship will be in the care of a faith-based institution when a person with authority or power given by a faith-based institution develops a trust-based relationship with that individual through the provision of pastoral care and related to the faith-based institution's work or enabled by the authority or power given by the institution.
+It stands for māhū, vakasalewalewa, palopa, fa'afafine, akava'ine, fakaleiti (leiti), fakafifine. pastoral care Care provided in a faith setting, such as spiritual guidance, visiting, counselling, religious counsel, Bible studies, faith activities, helping people in the church community, and more. redress Setting right what has been done wrong; what Aotearoa New Zealand might do to put right the profound harm that has been done to individuals, whānau and communities through abuse in care.